JoseJulianMosqueraFuli/bookmarks/README.md

 - Password management: Users can change their passwords and reset them if they forget.
 - Custom user profiles: A model is implemented to store additional information about each user, such as their date of birth and profile photo.
 - Custom authentication backend: An authentication backend is added to allow users to log in using their email address instead of their username.

-## Next Steps

-We will learn how to create a JavaScript bookmarklet to share content from other sites on your website, and we will implement AJAX features in your project using JavaScript and Django.

-This chapter will cover the following points:

 - Creating many-to-many relationships
 - Customizing behavior for forms
 - Using JavaScript with Django
 - Building a JavaScript bookmarklet
 - Generating image thumbnails using easy-thumbnails
 - Implementing asynchronous HTTP requests with JavaScript and Django

+## Next Steps

+We will learn improve the project.

+This improvements could be cover the following points:

 - Building infinite scroll pagination
+- Building a follow system
+- Creating an activity stream application
+- Adding generic relations to models
+- Optimizing QuerySets for related objects
+- Using signals for denormalizing counts
+- Using Django Debug Toolbar to obtain relevant debug information
+- Counting image views with Redis
+- Creating a ranking of the most viewed images with Redis

 ## License